wevote/WeVoteCordova/README.md

       ![ScreenShot](docs/images/UploadToAppStore.png)

    * After upload, it could take a half hour for the build to appear on itunes connect, and then the build could be "Processing" for another half hour.
-(Due to an ancient tech WebObjects page, refreshing the page could make the "processing" build disappear, but it is still processing, and will reappear when done.
+(Due to an ancient Apple WebObjects page, refreshing the page could make the "processing" build disappear, but it is still processing, and will reappear when done.
 And sadly, the WebObjects page does not update itself when done, so you will have to refresh to confirm that it is done processing, and probably shows "Missing Compliance"